mattermost/mattermost-developer-documentation/site/content/blog/2020-07-27-automated-ui-testing-with-cypress.md

 ### 1. Reset before test

 This is true both for server and user settings.
 In the past, we used to prepare test requirements in the test file only.
 During that time, changes in settings are easy to track and have minimal UI effect.
 However, it didn’t work well as we developed features and added more and more, and we were bitten many times by it.
-With that, we made sure in the global `before` hook ([source](https://github.com/mattermost/mattermost-webapp/blob/277a5cafac5385b1e283952a0881f459cffcbe94/e2e/cypress/support/index.js#L94-L164)) that the server and user, specifically *sysadmin*, are in a predetermined state before testing.
+With that, we made sure in the global `before` hook ({{< newtabref href="https://github.com/mattermost/mattermost-webapp/blob/277a5cafac5385b1e283952a0881f459cffcbe94/e2e/cypress/support/index.js#L94-L164" title="source" >}}) that the server and user, specifically *sysadmin*, are in a predetermined state before testing.

 ### 2. Isolate test

 When using known test data like users, teams, and channels, test cases are making changes to those test data and it is fine.
-However, it caused a lot of pain to prepare the state for the next test, so we decided to prevent sharing test data per test file by using a convenient custom command: `cy.apiInitSetup` ([source](https://github.com/mattermost/mattermost-webapp/blob/277a5cafac5385b1e283952a0881f459cffcbe94/e2e/cypress/support/api/setup.js#L4-L30)).
+However, it caused a lot of pain to prepare the state for the next test, so we decided to prevent sharing test data per test file by using a convenient custom command: `cy.apiInitSetup` ({{< newtabref href="https://github.com/mattermost/mattermost-webapp/blob/277a5cafac5385b1e283952a0881f459cffcbe94/e2e/cypress/support/api/setup.js#L4-L30" title="source" >}}).
 Such command automatically creates test data with the typical use of:

 ```javascript
 cy.apiInitSetup({loginAfter: true}).then(({team}) => {